These feel-good treats instantly bring out smiles from kids & adults. Just 15 minutes to prepare, then 15 minutes to cool & they are ready to eat!

 They are so easy to make, it’s worth doing a few batches in a row using different types of tea, so that you have a selection to choose from.

 Need a dose of serenity?
-ANGELWATER & LULLABY were unexpectedly delicious as gummies.
-The light minty & floral notes turn out beautifully.
+ANGELWATER, LULLABY & ROSE PETAL were unexpectedly delicious as gummies.
+The light floral notes turn out beautifully.
 The lively citrus notes of our herbal PHILOSOPHER’S BREW are lovely too.

 Fruity teas including PEACH PARADISE, MANGO SHADE & SOUR CHERRY are perfect for gummies.